Correct Audio Mixing Levels and Headroom in Preparation for Mastering

 Headroom Settings for Individual Tracks in the Mix

 Rule#1: No audio clipping on individual tracks.
 Your individual tracks/channel or bus in mixing has its own volume level meters.
 Take a look at those in your DAW (Digital audio workstation) software.
 It should not clip.
 Clipping occurs when it hits above 0dB and it will become red in the level meters.
-See example below:
+See examples below:

 The kick drum channel is clipped at +1.3dB and the level meters indicate it as red.
 It exceeds the maximum allowable level of 0dB.
 As a rule; the peak level of individual tracks should not exceed -3dB to have some little headroom for the track.
 As a definition, peak level or amplitude is maximum volume level detected on the entire track.
 The audio track also has its own average level.
 There is where most of the track volume settles.
 You can estimate it from your audio waveform (however accurate measurement of peak amplitude and average level will be discussed later):